5 Things You Should Know When Camping With Your Dog

-- Bring plenty of water.
-I’m no expert on water for dogs, so that's why I always play it safe.
-I either bring enough water for my pup, or give him the filtered water I would eventually be making.
+Bring plenty of water.
 If you’re camping and you’re not sure if the site has potable water supply, I would plan on bringing some.
 Always better to be safe than sorry!

-- Pack it until a receptacle is available.
-If it’s going to be a while, bring a shovel and bury it.
+Pack it until a receptacle is available.
+If it’s going to be a while, you can bring a shovel and bury it.

 Now get out on the trail and get after it with your pup!

 every item purchased

 At tentree, our goal is to become the most environmentally progressive brand on the planet.
 We don’t want to just reduce the negative impact of the apparel industry, we want to use it as a vehicle for change.
 Our purpose is to revitalize our environment and inspire a generation to believe that they can do the same.

 Our goal is to plant 1 billion trees by 2030.